Targeted Poverty Alleviation: Background

-The Targeted Poverty Alleviation Campaign
+Battle against poverty

 In 2015, the government of the People's Republic of China initiated the "Decisions of the Central Committee of the CCP and the State Council on Winning the Battle of Poverty Eradication" with the aim to lift 70 million of the rural population above the poverty line until 2020.
 Consequently, the PRC endeavors to bring one million people per month and 30,000 people per day out of impoverishment.

 The Targeted Poverty Alleviation Strategy functions as a high-profile political campaign with leading groups on poverty alleviation established at all administrative levels.
 The campaign is accompanied by a book collecting General Secretary Xi Jinping's quotes on poverty alleviation published by the CCP.
 The campaign-based approach is a common mechanism in Chinese politics in order to achieve highly prioritized political objectives within limited time.

 For the respective campaign, a significant amount of financial resources has been pooled: For 2019, the Chinese government has allocated 91 billion RMB (approximately US$13 billion) to poverty alleviation funds.
 Additionally, the China Development Bank has pledged 400 billion RMB (approximately US$57 billion) for the combat of poverty.
 Besides through the remarkable financial commitment, the PRC also mobilizes large parts of the political system as well as of the private sector to achieve its objective of poverty alleviation.

-A national poverty registration system
+National poverty registration system

-In January 2014, the Central People's Government of the PRC published the "Opinions on Innovative Mechanisms to Promote Rural Poverty Alleviation and Development".
+In January 2014, the State Council of China published the "Opinions on Innovative Mechanisms to Promote Rural Poverty Alleviation and Development".
 In order to find the "real poor" and "really alleviate poverty" the state planned a national database (jiandang lika) where every poor household (instead of county) is registered, where their progress can be tracked and where they can be "managed dynamically".
 By 2019, the system registered data of 128,000 villages and 290,000 households.
 It identified Guizhou, Hunan, Guangxi, Sichuan and Yunnan as the most poverty-stricken areas.

-"Decisions of the Central Committee of the CPC and the State Council on Winning the Battle of Poverty Eradication"
+Decisions of the on Winning the Battle of Poverty Eradication

 In November 2015, the Central Conference on Poverty Alleviation and Development adopted the "Decisions of the Central Committee of the CCP and the State Council on Winning the Battle of Poverty Eradication", emphasizing the urgency of poverty alleviation in China.
 The guiding principles of the Decisions are the following: